sordina/Diagrams-AST/Readme.md

 ## To-do:

-Separate out rendering from the AST code (possibly a separate package).
+* Move rendering code to a separate package
+* Move Gloss dependency to separate package